mbrio/jquery.h264/README.md

 * `pause` - Pauses the video playback
 * `play` - Plays a video, you may pass in a video URL in order to play a different video
+* `seek` - Seeks to a location that is already buffered
 * `togglePlay` - Toggles between play and pause
 * `update` - Updates the custom controls